Cerebral angiography is a test that uses X-rays and a special dye to create pictures of the blood vessels that supply the brain.

 What can I expect after cerebral angiography?

-You may bleed from the area where the thin, flexible tube (catheter) was inserted, but this can be minimised by applying pressure for a few minutes after the procedure.
-A bruise may develop where the catheter was inserted, and some discomfort may be felt in this region, but simple pain relief is usually enough.
+You may bleed from the area where the thin, flexible tube (catheter) was inserted.
+This can be minimised by applying pressure for a few minutes after the procedure.
+A bruise may develop where the catheter was inserted, and some discomfort may be felt in this region.
+This should not be severe and simple pain relief is usually enough.
 Some people will stay in hospital overnight after a cerebral angiogram.
 If you are allowed to go home, you should arrange for someone to collect you from hospital.

 You should seek medical help if you develop any of the following problems after a cerebral angiogram: